acorn-io/runtime/docs/docs/100-reference/03-acornfile.md

 ```

 ### class
 `class` allows you to specify what compute class the container should run on.
-If left unspecified, it will be defaulted to project-level default.
+If left unspecified, it will be defaulted to the project-level default.
 If there is no project-level default it will use the cluster-level default.
-See the [reference documentation](./06-scheduling.md#compute-classes) for more information.
+If there is no cluster-level default the no compute class will be used.
+See the [reference documentation](06-compute-resources.md#compute-classes) for more information.

 ```acorn
 containers: {